Infinitesimal rational actions: Finite group schemes

+Notice that $\lambda_A$ is well-defined for what was said previously.
 The assignment $G\mapsto V_G$ is functorial, compatible with fiber products and commutes with extension of the base field.

-\begin{rmk} For any $k$-algebra $B$ the multiplication morphism $\left(B^{\otimes p}\right)^{S_p}\rightarrow B$ is given by the composite and for any $k$-linear morphism $\varphi\colon B\rightarrow C$ we have the commutative diagram For more details see \cite[IV.\textsection3, 4]{DG}: here the second fact is stated for morphisms of $k$-algebras but can actually be generalized for any $k$-linear morphism. \end{rmk}
+\begin{rmk} For any $k$-algebra $B$ the multiplication morphism $\left(B^{\otimes p}\right)^{S_p}\rightarrow B$ is given by the composite and for any $k$-linear morphism $\varphi\colon B\rightarrow C$ we have the commutative diagram For more details see \cite[IV.\textsection3, 4]{DG}: in loc. cit. the second fact is stated for morphisms of $k$-algebras but can actually be generalized for any $k$-linear morphism. \end{rmk}

 \begin{rmk} Let $(A,\Delta,\varepsilon)$ and $(B,m,u)$ be respectively a coalgebra and an algebra over $k$.
 Then $\Hom_k(A,B)$ has a $k$-algebra structure with multiplication given by and unit \end{rmk}